Republican Proposal: Ideology

-Despite its heterogeneity and post-ideological profile, PRO can be classified as a center-right party close to the liberal-conservative tradition and the neoliberal paradigm.

-The party claims to revive the "spirit" of Arturo Frondizi, who was Argentine president of the Radical Civic Union between 1958 and 1962, on the website.
+Despite its heterogeneity and post-ideological profile, PRO can be classified as a centre-right party close to the liberal-conservative tradition and the neoliberal paradigm.
+With analysts denoting the party's 3 main ideologies being conservatism, developmentalism, and economic liberalism.
+The party aims to revive the "spirit" of Arturo Frondizi, who was Argentine president of the Radical Civic Union between 1958 and 1962.

-In general, PRO can be classified as moderate conservatism with elements of economic liberalism.

-Fabián Bosoer, a political scientist who writes for Clarín, says PRO is "center-right or republican liberal" party.
+Fabián Bosoer, a political scientist who writes for Clarín, says PRO is "centre-right or republican liberal" party.

-PRO's fundamental ties come from other center-right parties.
+PRO's fundamental ties come from other centre-right parties.
 It sought alliances with parties like the Democratic Party.

-PRO is affiliated with the International Democratic Union and has links with international networks of think tanks such as the Konrad Adenauer Foundation.
+PRO is affiliated with the International Democracy Union and has links with international networks of think tanks such as the Konrad Adenauer Foundation.

 Mauricio Macri defined his own strength as "pro-market and pro-business".

 Despite the majority of PRO members, they refuse to accept that their party be classified as "right-wing" for various reasons.
-In Argentina, only 20% of citizens recognize themselves as right-wing and PRO, like other modern parties, to seek where there is a greater number of potential votes, hoping to add voters to the center without losing the support of those on the right-wing.
+In Argentina, only 20% of citizens recognize themselves as right-wing and PRO, like other modern parties, to seek where there is a greater number of potential votes, hoping to add voters to the centre without losing the support of those on the right-wing.
 A rejection to be placed in the field of the right-wing prevails, which in Argentina is strongly associated with authoritarianism.
+There is also a centrist faction led by Horacio Rodríguez Larreta.